fiskaltrust/rollout-doc/overview/architecture.md

 *fiskaltrust.Middleware* is the autonomous service providing the **core signing functionality**.
-Your POS-System connects to the Middleware to **sign and persist its receipts** and the Middleware, in turn, communicates with *fiskaltrust.Portal* to update its own receipt chain and receive any changes you made to its configuration on the portal side.
+Your POS system connects to the Middleware to **sign and persist its receipts** and the Middleware, in turn, communicates with *fiskaltrust.Portal* to update its own receipt chain and receive any changes you made to its configuration on the portal side.

 The following paragraphs will provide you with a brief overview on the major components here.